 A mother’s influence on her child’s development can be quite strong especially if she offers motivation, encouragement, and support.
-However, it has been observed that even father’s have a significant impact on kids’ lives.
-For this reason, it is important for moms to know the different parenting styles in order to decide how to manage the relationship with their partners.
+However, it has been observed that even fathers have a significant impact on kids’ lives.
+It is critical for parents to understand what are the differences between child growth and development in order to assist their children’s social and emotional skills.
+It is also important for moms to know the different parenting styles in order to decide how to manage the relationship with their partners.
 Moms can use a variety of tools to determine their partner’s behavior and parenting style based on their own experiences and research findings.

 There are two basic types of parenting styles: authoritarian parenting styles and permissive parenting styles.
 Experts divide parenting styles into four categories depending on how they control or discipline children.
 An authoritarian parenting style is where parents exert control over children by controlling their emotions and behavior.
 This kind of parenting style is characterized by a strong sense of duty, structure, authority, and structure wherein the parents provide clear rules and set expectations.
 Authoritarian parenting styles are often characterized by harsh punishments for inappropriate behaviors.